Last Updated on

 It’s one of the things we advise all of our customers to do as we point them to the plan that is best suited for their needs.

-Also, be sure to note that you might find various Blue Cross Blue Shield companies because they are all independent.
-In actuality, they all fall within the umbrella of the Blue Cross Blue Shield Association.
-So all of the information you learn here will apply to all of them.
+Be sure to note that you’ll likely find various Blue Cross Blue Shield companies because they are all independent.
+They all fall within the umbrella of the Blue Cross Blue Shield Association, so all of the information you learn here will apply to all of them.

 There are numerous out-of-pocket costs that aren’t covered by Parts A and B such as deductibles, copays, and coinsurance.
 This is where Medigap comes in to play and can “bridge the gap”.